CMaylone/cypress-presentation/PITCHME.md

 * Chrome
 * Chromium
 * Electron

-Supporting other browsers is on their roadmap: [more details here](https://github.com/cypress-io/cypress/issues/310)
+* Other browsers are on their roadmap: [more details here](https://github.com/cypress-io/cypress/issues/310)